sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 Given the dynamic model (`ude_prob`), ML models, measurements, observables, and parameters to estimate, a `PEtabModel` is created largely the same way as for a mechanistic problem.
-The main difference is that the ML models must also be provided:
+The difference is that the ML models must be provided:

 ```@example 1
 model_ude = PEtabModel(